 Texas Hell Week Brevets are scheduled to coincide with Texas Hell Week, with a 200K on Monday 16th, 200K/300K on Wednesday 18th, and 200K/300K on Friday 20th March 2015.
 Type of Event: Brevet; Unsupported.
 Difficulty Rating: 2

 Gator Country Hell Week has run for seventeen years as a fully-supported tour of central and south Florida.
 Dates are always 28 December - 04 January.
-We launched a new route for the 2012-2013 tour, and are pleased to offer it again for 2014-2015.
+We launched a new route a couple of years ago, and are pleased to offer it again for 2014-2015.
 Start/Finish is in Clermont FL, about 20 miles west of Orlando.
 At a time when nearly everyone else is bemoaning the cold and snow, GCHW provides a chance to break away and experience what the weather should be like in winter.
 Type of Event: Fully-Supported Tour.
 Difficulty Rating: 2.0

 New!
-Zia Hell Week is in its first year in 2014, with a fully-supported tour of New Mexico starting and finish in Albuquerque.
-The toue runs 12th-19th July, with daily mileages of 80-100 miles.
+Zia Hell Week is in its first year in 2015, with a fully-supported tour of New Mexico starting and finish in Albuquerque.
+The toue runs 23 - 30 May, with daily mileages of 80-100 miles.
 The first leg of the tour utilizes long stretches of old Route 66 as it goes through Grants and Gallup, and then returns via a different route much of the way to Albuquerque.
 The route then turns north to Santa Fe and Taos, where we will spend one daydoing the legendary Enchanted Circle Tour route through Red River.
 Every mile of the tour is above 5000 feet in elevation, ensuring the heat of summer will be beneath us.
 Difficulty Rating: 3.0

 Join us in thanking our event sponsor, Hammer Nutrition!
 Through the years, Hammer has provided Hell Week camps and tours with the very best sports nutrition products.